EifelMono/NugetPlayground/README.md

 # NugetPlayground

-My learning stuff for Nugets with targets on dotnet and Cake
+My learning stuff for nugets with targets on dotnet and CakeBuild

 To build and compile I uses [CakeBuild](https://cakebuild.net/) To compile this project you need to restore this tool